 Students who are interested in the local chapter can contact Patrice Lockett (firstname.lastname@example.org).
 Students who would like more information on the national organization can visit their website at alphaphisigma.org

 The Barrister's Club is a student organization for those who are interested in legal careers or for those interested in law as an academic pursuit.
 The Barristers provide the opportunity for members to develop leadership skills and to develop the personal skills relative to group activities.
 As a link between campus and community, the Barristers have established an excellent reputation for service and education.
 Continued activity of this organization shall perpetuate the distinguished traditions established by the Barristers in maintaining its role as an outstanding campus organization of Texas Woman's University.
 Membership is $5.00 per semester.
-Faculty Advisors for Barristers Club are Dr. Jeffrey Robb (firstname.lastname@example.org) and Mrs. Patricia Devereaux (email@example.com).
+Faculty Advisors for Barristers Club are Dr. Jeffrey Robb (email@example.com) and Dr. Parker Hevron (firstname.lastname@example.org).

 History & Government Graduate Student Association

 The HGSA is an organization for graduate students majoring in either history or government.
 The goal of the organization is to encourage comradery between the students as well as to provide a forum in which ideas can be fostered.
-The HGSA meets several times during the semester and has a organization forum on Blackboard.
+The HGSA meets several times during the semester and has an organization forum on Blackboard.